MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 - Iterative phase estimation

 > [!NOTE]
+> If you are new to Azure Quantum, you will need an Azure subscription and an Azure Quantum workspace to run the samples against quantum hardware.
+For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

-> The samples in this article are set up to run on Visual Studio (VS) Code and use the built-in Azure command line interface (CLI) to submit the job to Azure Quantum.
-To run the Jupyter Notebook version of these and other samples, login in to your Azure Portal workspace and view the samples from the **Integrated hybrid** tab.
+The samples in this article are set up to run on Visual Studio (VS) Code and use the built-in Azure command line interface (CLI) to submit the job to Azure Quantum.
+To run the Jupyter Notebook version of these and other samples, login in to your Azure Portal workspace and view the samples from the **Hybrid quantum computing** tab in the Samples gallery.
 You can either run the notebook in the cloud or download it and run it locally.

 For help setting up VS Code and the Quantum Development Kit in your local environment, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview#use-q-and-python-with-visual-studio-and-visual-studio-code).
 For information about submitting jobs, see [Submitting quantum jobs to Azure Quantum](xref:microsoft.quantum.submit-jobs).

-For troubleshooting issues with integrated hybrid programs, see [Troubleshooting integrated hybrid](xref:microsoft.quantum.hybrid.troubleshooting).
+To troubleshooting issues with integrated hybrid programs, see [Troubleshooting integrated hybrid](xref:microsoft.quantum.hybrid.troubleshooting).

 ### [Check GHZ state](#tab/tabid-ghz)